stefanmielke/libdragon-extensions/README.md

 ```

 ### Tiled Support

+Tiled support is still not as performant due to the way the N64 works and how Libdragon works, but can work for fewer tiles and textures.

+It comes in two variants.

 > tiled.h | tiled.c

-Tiled support is still not as performant due to the way the N64 works and how Libdragon works, but can work for fewer tiles and textures.

-It uses software rendering, as it was the most performant on the use cases I tested (mostly due to the amount of texture swapping that happens).
+This variant is the simple one, rendering left to right / top to bottom, can use software and hardware rendering according to your needs, and has culling.

+The software renderer is recommended for maps with lots of texture swaps during rendering, as it provides constant time to render.

+The hardware rendering is preffered when there's not much texture swapping and can render maps faster than the software renderer if that's the case.

 The maximum map size I was able to load was 50x50, so take that into consideration as well.